lgoldstein/mina-sshd/README.md

 the local files - client or server-side.
 The default implementation simply opens an [InputStream](https://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html) or [OutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/OutputStream.html) on the requested local path.
-However, the user may replace it and intercept the calls - e.g., for logging, for wrapping/filtering the streams, etc... **Note:** due SCP protocol limitations one cannot change the **size** of the input/output since it is passed as part of the command **before** the file opener is invoked - so there are a few limitations on what one can do within this interface implementation.
+However, the user may replace it and intercept the calls - e.g., for logging, for wrapping/filtering the streams, etc... **Note:** due to SCP protocol limitations one cannot change the **size** of the input/output since it is passed as part of the command **before** the file opener is invoked - so there are a few limitations on what one can do within this interface implementation.